All Episodes

 I said to them, I drove myself.

-They were like, You did what?
+They were like, you did what?

-He said to me, who who who's with you?
+He said to me, who's with you?

-One of the doctors asked me, Well, how could you take the pain?
+One of the doctors asked me, well, how could you take the pain?

-And I said to him, What pain?
+And I said to him, what?

-My C456788 is fused, and my L5S1 is fused.
+My C456788 is fused and my L5S1 is fused.

 I could do pain.